 Race and Ethnicity

 White students should be cognizant about how white privilege shapes their experience abroad.
-Given the violence and complexity of colonial history, students should be particularly mindful of ‘white savior’ complex and acknowledge the role white privilege may play in the local context.
+Given the complexity of colonial history, students should be particularly mindful of ‘white savior’ complex and acknowledge the role white privilege may play in the local context.
 White students should also consider ways in which they can use their privilege to be an ally and advocate on behalf of those who do not have the same privilege.
 See the resources section below for more information on white allyship in the context of travel and study away.

 It is important to educate yourself about conditions in your host community, and to prepare yourself accordingly.
 We recommend talking with others who have been on the same program and who may be able to offer advice.
-Reach out to your Immerse faculty as well.

 Submit a Concern